NameIsJoxter/Automation-with-Selenium-and-PyTest-/README.md

 Hi there and thnx for your time!
+This small example was made several years ago according to the course on the site stepik.org.

 #### Set environment
 Get python 3.7+ (with 3.6+ you'll need to fix some imports manually):